ceterumnet/alpaca-web/LAYOUT_SYSTEM_REFACTOR_SUMMARY.md

 - Allow editing or extending the set of static layouts.
 - Further decouple device type from layout structure for even more flexibility.
 - Add keyboard navigation or accessibility improvements to the modal.
+- Implement device state persistence between sessions.
+- Add support for more device types and custom panels.

 ---